emerzon/mt5gw/README.md

    - Install required dependencies: `pip install ta-lib pandas-ta tulipy`
    - For TA-Lib on Windows, use: `pip install TA-Lib-binary`

-3. **Data Quality Issues**
+3. **API Server Issues**
-   - Verify symbol availability during the requested timeframe
+   - Verify MetaTrader 5 is running before starting the API server
-   - Check for sufficient historical data in MT5
+   - Check if the port is available and not blocked by firewall
-   - Ensure proper market hours for the requested instrument
+   - Ensure all dependencies are installed: `pip install -e .`

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ---

-With its robust data management and analysis capabilities, `mt5gw` bridges the gap between MetaTrader 5 and cutting-edge machine learning workflows.
+With its robust data management, analysis capabilities, and REST API integration, `mt5gw` bridges the gap between MetaTrader 5 and modern development workflows.